CyberShadow/hax11/README.md

 ## Usage

-To try this library, run the following in a shell:
+To try this library, build this library as above, then in the same directory, run the following in a shell:

 ```
 export LD_PRELOAD=`pwd`/\$LIB/hax11.so